 You can get off at stop fifteen for a 10-minute walk to the Botanic Gardens and see a quieter side of Glasgow.

-The gardens are another place that I just ran out of time to visit, but it’s at the top of my list when I return.
+The gardens are another place I just ran out of time to visit, but it’s at the top of my list when I return.

 Stop 17 is in the heart of Finnieston.
 Along with its pubs and restaurants, it has Gurdwara Singh Sabha, the place of worship for the Sikh community of Glasgow.